 • Children can be 6 weeks to 14 years of age at LA.

-• We will no longer accept infants after 7pm at any of our centers.
+• We do not accept infants after 7pm at any of our centers.

 • Please sign your child in using first and last name along with a number where we can reach you.
 Please log the time when you pick him/her up.